Freakwill/FuckHaskell/README.md

 # FuckHaskell
-When I do it, I always say fuck Haskell.
+🤓When I do it, I always say fuck Haskell.

 ## MyMath